 The Corporate Compliance Officer or designee, as assigned by the President and CEO, will oversee a schedule of monitoring and audits.
-The Corporate Compliance Officer or designee may involve staff from other units and departments at the organization including the records team, the quality and compliance staff group, the billing staff, and/or direct service staff and leaders.
-This monitoring may take a variety of forms, including review of client records, pre-submission claims sampling, and reconciliations of client service data reports.
+The Corporate Compliance Officer or designee may involve staff from other units and departments at the organization including the central records team, the quality and compliance staff group, the billing staff, a certified coder, and/or direct service staff and leaders.
+This monitoring may take a variety of forms, including review of patient/client records, pre-submission claims sampling, and reconciliations of patient/client service data reports.